 The Dingle Peninsula is located on the southwestern coast of Ireland.
 This is the land of the famous Wild Atlantic Way.
 Rugged coastlines, green pastures, beautiful beaches, and quaint villages are all just waiting to be explored.
 The roads are narrow and winding, making the drive a bit of an adventure.

 It takes a full day to drive the entire loop around the peninsula.
-Good places to base yourself are the wonderful little town of Dingle, Killarney, or Tralee.
+Good places to base yourself are the wonderful little towns of Dingle, Killarney, or Tralee.
 We stayed in Killarney for three nights, our home base for driving the Dingle Peninsula, the Ring of Kerry, and taking the boat trip out to Skellig Michael island.

 Many roads on the Dingle Peninsula are narrow, two lane roads.
 On Slea Head Drive and the Conor Pass, the roads are one lane, very windy, with periodic passing points.
 Remember, they drive on the left in Ireland!
 If you do not like the idea of driving these narrow, curvy roads it might be better to visit the Dingle Peninsula on a tour.
 This tour from Killarney gets rave reviews.

 The best part of the Dingle Peninsula is Slea Head Drive.
 This is a coastal road on the far western end of the peninsula.
 This is definitely worth your time.
 We have recommendations for other places to visit on the Dingle Peninsula, as well.